rozmar/jGCaMP8_ground_truth_dataset/README.md

-## How to download and use the jGCaMP8 mouse ground truth dataset (NWB_tutorial.ipynb)
+# How to download and use the jGCaMP8 mouse ground truth dataset

 ## To install the dependencies for this notebook, type in terminal or anaconda prompt:
 ```